sahilatahar/Code-Sync/README.md

 - 🔠 Option to change font size and font family
 - 🎨 Multiple themes for personalized coding experience
 - 🎨 Collaborative Drawing: Enable users to draw and sketch collaboratively in real-time
+- 🤖 Copilot: An AI-powered assistant that generates code, allowing you to insert, copy, or replace content seamlessly within your files.

 ## 🚀 Live Preview